taindp98/DACBench/docs/source/benchmarks.rst

   Learning the Luby sequence.
 - :doc:`ToySGD <benchmark_docs/toy_sgd>` (Artificial Benchmark):
   Controlling the learning rate in gradient descent.
-- Toy version of the :doc:`FastDownward benchmark <benchmark_docs/fastdownward>`:
-  Heuristic selection for the FastDownward Planner with ground truth.
 - :doc:`Theory benchmark <benchmark_docs/theory>` with ground truth:
   RLS algorithm on the LeadingOnes problem.